The Affordable Housing Design Leadership Institute: Design Camp

-Join us in Atlanta November 3-5.
+Join us in Detroit July 12-14.
 Now accepting applications for community developer participants!
-Apply by September 16.
+Apply by May 19th.

-Over the course of AHDLI, developer participants receive critical feedback on an affordable housing project in their pipeline.
+Over the course of the Design Camp, developer participants receive critical feedback on an affordable housing project in their pipeline.
 The highly interactive workshops bring together two teams:

 - The Development Team – a group of seven forward-thinking developers with projects in the schematic design phase

 - The Design Resource Team, a group of seven expert design innovators

 - May 19, 2016 - Applications due

 - May 26, 2016 - Notification of selected participants

 - July 12, 2016 - the Institute kicks off in Detroit

 AHDLI seeks a geographical and typological diversity of projects, with a target of four developers and projects from the City of Detroit.
 We encourage executive directors to apply as the primary participant from each organization, but directors of real estate (or equivalent) are welcome to apply as well.
 Selection will be based on the following criteria:

 - The proposed development project is realistic and buildable and will be in the schematic design phase by the time of the Institute (the project should have a site and program, even if in early stages).